Retail inflation probably edged up for fifth month in December

-NEW DELHI (Reuters) - Consumer inflation probably edged up for the fifth straight month in December, driven by higher food prices, complicating the central bank’s task of steering monetary policy at a time of international deflation.
+NEW DELHI (Reuters) - Consumer inflation probably edged up for the fifth straight month in December, driven by higher food prices, complicating the Reserve Bank of India’s task of steering monetary policy at a time of international deflation.

 Retail inflation has been picking up since August, mainly due to a surge in prices of items like lentils and posing a challenge to Prime Minister Narendra Modi, whose party recently lost local elections in Gujarat.